solothought/shabdawali/README.md

 }
 ```

-You can override `checkIfFitsForTypoEffect(word)` to apply your logic to check if shabdawali whould apply typo effect on current word.
+You can override `checkIfFitsForTypoEffect(word)` to apply your logic to check if shabdawali would apply typo effects on current word.

-Currently Shabdawali shuffle the letters of a word randomly to apply typo effect.
+Currently Shabdawali shuffles the letters of a word randomly to apply typo effects.
 But you can change this behavior by overriding `makeTypo()`.

 **Some ideas**

 * Apply typo effect on particular words or particular lines.
-* Apply typo effect only on particular tye of words.
+* Apply typo effect only on particular type of words.
-* Apply the effects like
+* Apply the effects like;
-    * missing vowels,
+    * missing vowels.
-    * shuffle only 2-3 letters,
+    * shuffle only 2-3 letters.
-    * writing wrong spelling or similar words
+    * writing wrong spelling or similar words.
-    * writing completely wrong sentences
+    * writing completely wrong sentences.
-    * writing slang and then star/mask them
+    * writing slang and then star/mask them.
-    * whatever you can think
+    * whatever you can think of...

-### Replacable
+### Replaceable

-When you don't want to make a sentence longer and don't want your reader to read the same sentence again-n-again, you can set `replacable: true` to delete only uncommon part.
+When you don't want to make a sentence longer and don't want your reader to read the same sentence again-n-again, you can set `replaceable: true` to delete only uncommon parts.

-Eg
+E.g:

 ```
 "I have worked in India"